Battle Creek, Michigan: Music

 Battle Creek is home to the Music Center, which serves South Central Michigan.

 The Battle Creek Symphony Orchestra is based at the W. K. Kellogg Auditorium in downtown Battle Creek.
 The symphony is conducted by Anne Harrigan.
 It is Michigan's longest-running symphony orchestra.

 The Brass Band of Battle Creek is composed of 31 brass players and percussionists from around the United States and Europe.
 "Created in 1989 by brothers Jim and Bill Gray, podiatrists and amateur brass players from Battle Creek, MI, the BBBC has grown to cult status in Battle Creek, where BBBC concerts are regularly sold out and waiting lists are created weeks in advance."
 The Brass Band of Battle Creek's Christmas concerts features many different songs ranging from modern hits to classical Christmas songs.

 Leilapalooza - The Leila Arboretum Music Festival is a free summer music festival held at the Leila Arboretum.
 Proceeds benefit the Leila Arboretum Society and Kingman Museum.

 Sports

 Battle Creek hosts the annual Michigan High School Athletic Association team wrestling, volleyball, baseball, and softball state championships.
 The town receives quarterly boosts to its economy from the fans who flock there to follow their teams.

 Each year, Battle Creek hosts the Sandy Koufax 13S World Series, for 13-year-old baseball players.

 In August 2010, Battle Creek was host to the eighth edition of the International H.K.D.
 Games.

-In June 2024, the mens 4x800m relay team from Saint Philip Catholic Central High School took third place at the MHSAA Track and Field State Championship.
+In June 2024, the mens 4 × 800 m relay team from Saint Philip Catholic Central High School took third place at the MHSAA Track and Field State Championship.